 It’s like having your own maid, only one that doesn’t clean anything.
 Having the Alexa remote adds a great deal of functionality to the fire stick that it didn’t have before.
 With Kodi installed, the possibilities become even more expanded and far-reaching.

-One last and important prerequisite you might want to invest in is adding a secure VPN to your fire stick.
+One last and important prerequisite you might want to invest in is adding a secure VPN.
 The best VPN currently on the market is ExpressVPN.

 Why would you want to do this?
 Well, there are several excellent reasons.
 Most of them have to do with lightning-fast speed, privacy, and ultimate security.
-Using ExpressVPN will keep your fire stick secure from hackers and safe from prying eyes.
+Using ExpressVPN will keep your device secure from hackers and safe from prying eyes.

 It’s one of the top-rated VPNs in the world.
 They have a great reputation and a clean track record.
-They are worth giving your consideration to, especially with a jailbroken fire stick.
 You want to amp up security.
 You can learn more about this technology at www.expressvpn.com.

 A VPN, or Virtual Private Network, protects your data from third-party snoops, hackers, spies, aggressive marketers, and casual observers.
 A VPN creates a secure connection that shields all data transfers.